yogthos/config/README.md

 A library for managing configuration using environment variables and EDN configuration files.

-The configuration is resolved in the following order, the variables found in later configurations will replaces those declared earlier:
+The configuration is resolved in the following order, the variables found in later configurations will replace those declared earlier:

 1. `config.edn` on the classpath
 2.  `.lein-env` file in the project directory